 What does the National Convention mean to you, and more broadly, to the tax industry?

-What will you be presenting and what can attendees expect to learn from your session?
+What is the topic that you are presenting and what can attendees expect to learn?

 How will attending your session help delegates help their clients?

 Greater awareness of the ATO’s new approaches to engagement, especially in avoiding or resolving disputes.